HipsterWhale/ownCoin/README.md

 **This is a work in progress, so do not use it right now !**

-If you want to contribute on this project you can do it by :

- - Contributing to the project with pull requests
- - Make a donation in bitcoin to this address : *1FhxGz1ZhX1VfBLedoanzwNaLuqvAAbRTd*

 ## How to run it

 ```